wp-plugins/flexible-posts-widget/readme.txt

 == Description ==

 The default Recent Posts widget is exceptionally basic.
-I always find myself in need of a way to easily display a selection of posts from any combination post type and/or taxnomy.
+I always find myself in need of a way to easily display a selection of posts from any combination post type or taxonomy.
 Hence, Flexible Post Widget.

 Flexible Posts Widget (FPW) is more than just a simple alternative to the default Recent Posts widget.
 With many per-instance options it is highly customizable and allows advanced users to display the resulting posts virtually anyway imaginable.

-Version 3.0 is a major enhancement as widgets can now get posts by *BOTH* post type and/or taxonomy & term.
+Version 3.0 is a major enhancement as widgets can now get posts by *BOTH* post type and/or taxonomy & term as well as select *multiple* post types and terms.
 Previous versions of the plugin only allowed post type OR taxonomy & term queries, not both.

 = Features & options =

 * Customizable widget title
-* Get posts via post type and/or taxonomy & term.
+* Get posts via post type(s) and/or taxonomy & term(s).
 * Control the number of posts displayed and the number of posts to offset.
 * Option to display the post feature image.
-* Select the post feature image size to display from existing image sizes: thumbnail, medium, large, post-thubnail or any size defined by the current theme.
+* Select the post feature image size to display from existing image sizes: thumbnail, medium, large, post-thumbnail or any size defined by the current theme.
 * Order posts by: date, ID, title, menu order, random; and sort posts: ascending or descending.
 * Each widget's output can be customized by user-defined templates added to the current theme folder.